4 Simple linear regression

 1 rmse standard 12.5

-2. Example: What do we expect the audience score to be for movies with a critics score of 75?↩︎
+3. Example prediction question: What do we expect the audience score to be for movies with a critics score of 75?

 4. The population is all movies on the Rotten Tomatoes website.
 The sample is the set of 146 movies in the data set.↩︎